JDaniel41/JDaniel41/README.md

 ### Hi there 👋

+- My name is Jonathan Daniel and I am a Junior Computer Science student at Clemson University.

 <!--
 **JDaniel41/JDaniel41** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.